NO FAULT UPDATE

 Our firm represents the homeowner in an action where the Plaintiff bank seeks to remove clouds on title based on the bank’s predecessor in interest failure to record the mortgage and assignments with the Clerk.
 Plaintiff’s summary judgment was denied because Defendant raised a question of fact as to whether the mortgage was valid on its face.
 To be entitled to an order compelling the Clerk to record a lost instrument the Plaintiff must prove that the mortgage is valid on its face.
 Based on the opposition of the Defendant which argued that there was no proof that the mortgage was a true and certified copy the Court held that Plaintiff was not entitled to an award of summary judgment.

-In this Suffolk County residential mortgage foreclosure lawsuite, Licatesi Law Group, LLP provided counsel and legal representation to a family seeking to keep their home from a judgment of foreclosure.
+In this Suffolk County residential mortgage lawsuit, Licatesi Law Group, LLP provided counsel and legal representation to a family seeking to keep their home from a judgment of foreclosure.
 The family met with Licatesi Law Group, LLP and shared that several years ago the summons and complaint was not received, leading to their failure to answer and appear in the lawsuit and the loss of valuable civil rights.
-The Court found that the process server’s actions against the deprivation of due process and the lawsuite seeking to foreclose was dismissed.
+The Court found that the process server’s actions against the deprivation of due process and the lawsuit was dismissed.